fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 Another important point is honesty.
 Unrealistic or overly optimistic answers will reverse the effectiveness of the SWOT analysis.
 This is an approach to be avoided.
 Therefore, **honest** and **genuine** answers are essential for a SWOT analysis.
 If you're applying it individually, do yourself a favor and be **honest** with yourself.

-But if it’s implemented within an organization, company, or structure, managers must provide the necessary environment of **trust** and **transparency**.
-If that isn’t possible, anonymous techniques or tools can be used.
+But if it's implemented within an organization, company, or structure, managers must provide the necessary environment of **trust** and **transparency**.
+If that isn't possible, anonymous techniques or tools can be used.

 Finally, what is important I want to mention is sustainability.
 Performing a SWOT analysis periodically is valuable.
 This allows you to see and evaluate the results of the actions taken between two analyses.
 This will both motivate and educate.

 ## Closing Remark

 A SWOT analysis is a simple and effective tool to perform.
 I recommend everyone experience it at least once if they haven't already.
-And I’d be happy if you reflected on your own findings with me.
+And I'd be happy if you reflected on your own findings with me.

 If you are curious about my analysis method, you can refer to my other articles about SWOT Analysis.
 If you want to contribute, you can share your own evaluation method with me, forward this article to people who should read it, or leave your likes and comments.